Accessibility

 ThemeWare® is already accessible according to the criteria of PageSpeed Insights, as you can see under the following link:

-The implementation of the Directive (EU) 2019/882 of the European Parliament and of the Council on the accessibility requirements for products and services (in German "Barrierefreiheitsstärkungsgesetz" – BFSG) will be transposed into national law by 28 June 2025.
+The **Directive (EU) 2019/882** of the European Parliament and of the Council on the accessibility requirements for products and services (in German "Barrierefreiheitsstärkungsgesetz" – BFSG) has applied in national law since **28 June 2025**.

 The theme itself only has a small part to play in the accessibility of your shop.
 Similar to SEO and PageSpeed, a large part is influenced by user-generated content, over which themes have no direct influence.